Federal Highway Administration (FHWA), DOT.

 FOR FURTHER INFORMATION CONTACT:

-For questions about the program discussed herein, contact Julie Zirlin, FHWA Office of Accelerating Innovation (202) 366-9105, Julie.Zirlin@dot.gov.
-Additional information about the EDC initiative is at http://www.fhwa.dot.gov/everydaycounts/.
+For questions about the program discussed herein, contact Julie Zirlin, FHWA Center for Accelerating Innovation at (202) 366-9105 or Julie.Zirlin@dot.gov.
+Additional information about the EDC initiative is available at http://www.fhwa.dot.gov/everydaycounts/.

 End Further Info

 Start Supplemental Information